related-sciences/gwas-analysis/notebooks/organism/canine/README.md

             - Filter the original reference data to the filtered variant set
             - Run LD pruning
             - Remove C/G and A/T SNPs
+            - Exclude SNPs with high PCA loadings?
+It's unclear what "after an initial PCA" means.
             - Align the (now fairly small) set of reference variants to the target variants
                 - This step is missing in the UKBB analysis because presumably, the 1KG data and the UKBB data are already aligned to GRCh38
                 - This will involve joining variants by locus and resolving strand/allele flips